utopia-foss/utopia/dune/utopia/models/ContDisease/README.md

 Infection herds can be activated at the lower boundary of the grid.
 They spread infection like normal infected trees, but don't revert back to the empty state.
 (like Rule 1).

+## Stones

+Stone are cells that can't be infected nor turn into trees.
+They are used to represent barriers in the forest.
+At the moment they can initialized at random, with an additional weight to encourage clustering of stones.

 ## Initialization